 Carpet is another more recent example, with growing sustainability concerns, a famous US carpet manufacturer pointed out its source for “new” raw material is already lying on the floor of your office building, very easy to collect the raw material, process into new carpet saving the enormous cost of shipping and handling virgin raw materials, often created from petroleum.

-In Hong Kong, Laputa (http://www.laputa-eco.com) use waste glass bottles to replace sand in locally made paving blocks, after use the paving blocks can be crushed and recycled for other uses, call it nearly circular.
+In Hong Kong, Laputa (http://www.laputa-eco.com) use waste glass bottles to replace sand in locally made paving blocks, after using the paving blocks they can be crushed and recycled for other uses, call it nearly circular.
 However, the biggest advantage, its local!
 Shipping heavy paving blocks from EU or elsewhere has a large and an irreversible carbon cost.

-I can see some hope, and designers are learning, deliberately focusing on paper, aluminium, and steel, valuable materials already flowing through the economy, and perhaps that is the key to Sustainability, like nature, abhor the irreversible economy.
+I can see some hope, and designers are learning, deliberately focusing on paper, aluminum, and steel, valuable materials already flowing through the economy, and perhaps that is the key to Sustainability, like nature, abhor the irreversible economy.